greymattermack/twitter-bot/Readme.md

 You will also need to make your own app on twitter.
 You can do that using this link here: https://developer.twitter.com/

+## Run the code:

+To run the code, use this command in the cmd/terminal:
+`node index.js`

 ## Documentation: